Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-A relatively short day but the first 14 miles are spent going uphill with the top of the climb marked by a tunnel about 0.9 km long (bike lights recommended).
-The descent should offer some scenic views of the coast.
+This was a relatively short day but the first 14 miles were spent going uphill with the top of the climb marked by a tunnel about 0.9 km long (bike lights recommended).

 I was keen to get up the hill before it was too hot.
 Breakfast was available from 7am.
 Departure was at 08:10 and we reached the tunnel about two hours later.
-The first part of the journey was through the Pompei suburbs and coincided with the morning rush and taking children to school.
-There was a significant section of road in flagstones which seem to be even bumpier than cobblestone and we had the surprise of having to carry our bikes through and underpass under a railway which had recently replaced a level crossing.
+The first part of the journey was through the Pompei suburbs and coincided with the morning rush hour traffic and taking children to school.
+There was a significant section of road paved with flagstones which seem to be even bumpier than cobblestones and we had the surprise of having to carry our bikes through an underpass under a railway which had recently replaced a level crossing.

-The hotel room was overlooking the sea and the aircon was no match for the heat from the afternoon sun coming through a large glass door for the small balcony.
-The building designers evidently didn't take this into account or they would have provided an external sun screen.
+The hotel room was overlooking the sea and the air conditioner was no match for the heat from the afternoon sun coming through a large glass door serving a small balcony.
+The building designers evidently didn't take this into account or they would have provided an external sun screen or provided a more potent air conditioner.
+The sun was appreciated for laundry drying but was otherwise unwelcome.

 Day 10: Megazzeno to Marina di Ascea